DHP-stottepakke/pages/pages/dmp_knowledge_base/5_sharing_preservation.md

 > 5d.2\
 Indicate whether a PID for the data will be pursued.
 Typically, a trustworthy, long-term repository will provide a persistent identifier.

+#### Sufficiently addressed (DMP Evaluation Rubric)
+- Specifies how the data can be re-used in other contexts.
+- Clearly indicates if and which PIDs are provided for all datasets, individual datasets, data collections, or subsets.
+If PIDs will not be used, it explains why.
+- Clearly presents the approach, and the choice of identifiers is justified and refers to international standards.

 ```
 **Relevant PID**
 - PID of all datasets produced